rivernate/tic-tac-toe-pl/README.md

 # Prolog Tic Tac Toe with AI

-A command-line implementation of Tic Tac Toe in Prolog, featuring an unbeatable AI opponent using the minimax algorithm.
+A command-line implementation of Tic Tac Toe in Prolog, featuring an AI opponent using the minimax algorithm.

 ## Game Description